HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialFloatingButton.md

 ### Property Icon:
 This property is to set the icon of the button

+### Property IconHeightRequest:
+This property is to set the HeightRequest of the icon

+### Property IconWidthRequest:
+This property is to set the WidthRequest of the icon

 ### Property BackgroundColor:
 This property is to set the color of the button